Transportation in Las Vegas: Non-commercial airports

+Helicopters

-Las Vegas had a number of Heliports, and Helicopter Tours operators.
-There are tours to Las Vegas Strip, Red Rock Canyon, Hoover Dam, The Grand Canyon, Fortification Hill, and the Las Vegas Valley.
+Las Vegas has a number of heliports and helicopter tour operators.
+There are tours to the Las Vegas Strip, Red Rock Canyon, Hoover Dam, the Grand Canyon, Fortification Hill, and Las Vegas Valley.
 Some have landings at the Grand Canyon Helicopter Eagle Point Rim.
 Eagle Point is on the Hualapai Reservation, not in the Grand Canyon National Park.
 Maverick Helicopters and Papillon Grand Canyon Helicopters each have terminals on the west side of Harry Reid Airport.
-There are other terminals on the strip, North Las Vegas Airport, Boulder City Municipal Airport, Henderson, and Henderson Executive Airport.
+There are other terminals on the Strip, at the North Las Vegas Airport, Boulder City Municipal Airport, in Henderson, and at the Henderson Executive Airport.